 Reaching Dubrovnik by air is the most fastest way of travelling to Dubrovnik.

 If you plan to reach Dubrovnik by ferry from abroad you will have only one choice - ferry from Italian port of Bari (in Southern Italy).
 This ferry runs from April until end of October and is operated by Croatian company Jadrolinija.
 This is overnight ferry and ride takes approximately 10 hours.
 There are no ferries to Dubrovnik from Greece, Turkey, Albania or Montenegro.

-This modern catamaran sails from Split to Dubrovnik for about 3 hours.
-Company GV Line runs catamaran Nona Ana which can take from Dubrovnik to the islands of Sipan and Mljet.
+These modern catamaran sail from Split to Dubrovnik for about 4 hours.
+Company TP Line runs catamaran Nona Ana which can take from Dubrovnik to the islands of Sipan and Mljet.
 During the summer it extend its sailing to Korcula and Lastovo.